DimDim974/Rename-Movies/README.md

 # Requirements

 - Windows
-- python 3.0
+- Python 3.5

 # Use
+- Launch the script from an interpreter of python.
+For exemple notepad++.
-Place the two files ('data.dat' and 'list2.dat') in a following location "C:\Users\%USERNAME%\"
+- Place the two files ('data.dat' and 'list2.dat') in a following location "C:\Users\ %USERNAME% \"
   * data.dat : Reference all video files that have been renamed and their locations.
   * list2.dat : Reference all the terms that must be extracted from each file.
 It is possible to add terms, the spaces between terms are                   not taken into consideration.